SharePoint/sp-dev-docs/docs/schema/contenttype-element-contenttype.md

 </tr>
 <tr class="even">
 <td align="left"><p>**ID**</p></td>
 <td align="left"><p>Required **Text</span>.
 Specifies the content type ID of the content type.
 A content type ID has a very specific format.
-If the value that you assign the <span class="keyword">ID** attribute is not in the correct format, you will get an error when the Feature activates.
+If the value that you assign the **ID** attribute is not in the correct format, you will get an error when the Feature activates.
 For more information, see <a href="http://msdn.microsoft.com/library/81fa8d81-c4f5-4750-8f70-811620fdffcf(Office.15).aspx">Content Type IDs</a>.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**Name**</p></td>